Spoiling customers rotten is the new black, the new mantra, the new grail quest. Worst case: it seems out of reach, and you are toast.

 Getting and staying in calendar-sync, in some organizations, is a baseline expectation – not a choice.
 Indeed, for some, being on time is a core part of the business model.
 From Fedex to Comcast to Delta, we can now know precisely when the next step will occur, often within a time window measured in mere minutes.

 Likewise, you can program your Sales CRM software and your Marketing ARM software to notify you when a potential buyer or customer is visiting your website, asking a question, mentioning your brand name in an online forum, or complaining.
-If you’re not listening and participating, that’s the same as ignoring.
+If you’re not listening and participating, that’s the same as ignoring a ringing phone.
 Is that the reputation you want?
 Wouldn’t you rather be as aware as everyone else when your customers praise or complain?
 Are you making it difficult for people to buy?
 Are you even listening?
 Isn’t ignoring a customer complaint posted on a social media channel the same as ignoring their emails and phone calls?

 Expand your capacity

 This seemingly new competitive edge – marketing and sales automation – has actually been going on for years in leading organizations.
 If you are not using CRM or ARM solutions, admit it: you are limited by human scale and fallibility.
-You have limited visibility, difficulty forecasting, an over-reliance on intuition and guesswork, and are probably making costly but avoidable mistakes.
+You have limited visibility, difficulty forecasting, an over-reliance on intuition, habit and guesswork, and are probably making costly but avoidable mistakes.
 What’s worse, you don’t even know the extent of your self-inflicted damage because you aren’t equipped to pay attention.

 Conversations today are rife with examples of fumbled relationships and millions of dollars in lost deals that could have been prevented, if only the right hand had known what the left hand was doing.
 Has this ever happened to you?
 If you answered no, how can you be sure?
 Do I smell burning toast?